zeitraumdev/iPadLIDARScanExport/README.md

 It is based on the [Visualising and Interacting with a Reconstructed Scene][1] sample by Apple and leverages the Model I/O framework to convert, assamble and export the mesh.

+You can read more about it and our assessment of the iPad Pro LIDAR sensor on our [Medium.com][3] article.

 ## The magic happens in the [ViewControllers][2]:
 ``` swift
 @IBAction func saveButtonPressed(_ sender: UIButton)